The Day She Slipped Away

 just to remind you

-of who knows best.
+of who wins.

 That is the truth,